ASIA MARKETS: Asian Stocks Rise On Hopes Of U.S.-Mexico Deal To Avert Tariffs

 Nikkei gains; markets closed in China

-Asian shares were mostly higher Friday on investor optimism about a possible trade deal between the U.S. and Mexico before tariffs take effect.
+Asian shares traded mostly higher Friday on investor optimism about a possible trade deal between the U.S. and Mexico before tariffs take effect.

-Japan's Nikkei 225 gained nearly 0.5% in morning trading, while Australia's S&P/ASX 200 rose 0.4%.
-South Korea's Kospi was up 0.4% and Singapore's Straits Times Index advanced 0.5%.
+Japan's Nikkei 225 gained nearly 0.5%, while Australia's S&P/ASX 200 rose 0.9%.
+South Korea's Kospi was up 0.1% and Singapore's Straits Times Index advanced 0.6%.
 Markets in Hong Kong, mainland China and Taiwan were closed for a holiday.

 Among individual stocks, Yahoo Japan rose in Tokyo trading, along with Japan Steel and Nintendo .
 LG Electronics and SK Hynix gained in South Korea.
 BHP and Beach Energy advanced in Australia.